Dental Implants Leicester & Loughborough

 Treatment time will vary depending on your particular situation.
 Some simple cases can take only a few months, just the time to allow for the implant to integrate with your jaw bone.
 Some more complex cases can take longer.

 This depends on your case.
 Some patients will have a temporary denture to wear until the treatment is completed while some patients do not require a denture at all.

 We offer various implant system to meet the patient’s financial needs.
 We offer two types of implants: a standard and a deluxe implant.
 The benefits of each are discussed at the initial consultation.
 Our standard implants start from £1500 each, while our deluxe implants start from £2300 each.
 Prices will decrease if more implants are needed (please note that that the abutment and crown are not included in this price and will be charged depending on the level of quality).

 The total fee for tooth replacement with dental implants will depend on several factors, including the number of teeth being replaced and the number of implants required to support your replacement teeth.
 It is important for you to know that you do not necessarily need an implant for each missing tooth.
 Some additional procedures may be required prior to the placement of your dental implants to ensure the long-term health of your dental implants.
 To obtain a specific fee estimate, it is necessary that I examine your mouth.
 After a diagnostic examination, I will recommend the treatment that is best for you and what your investment would be for the procedure.

 Can I spread the cost of the treatment?

-Yes you can.
+Yes, you can.
 We have a number of schemes to help you.
-We offer financial plans to help our patients spread the cost over 1 to 5 years.
-Please discuss this with our Practice Manager, Jenny.
+We offer financing plans to help our patients spread the cost over 1 to 5 years.

 Is the treatment expensive and is it cheaper abroad?